tamberg/fhnw-idb/introduction/Python/README.md

 5. [Run your first program](#run-your-first-program)

 ## Prerequisites
 The following steps require Raspberry Pi OS Lite, a Linux operating system.
 See [Raspberry Pi Zero W Setup](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#setup).
-Make sure to [configure Wi-Fi](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#configure-wi-fi) and [enable SSH access](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#enable-ssh) so you can [find your Pi](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#find-your-pi).
+Make sure to [configure Wi-Fi](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#configure-wi-fi) and [enable SSH access](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#enable-ssh) so you can [find your Pi](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#find-your-pi), if your computer is in the same local Wi-Fi network.

 ## Install Python 3
 A fresh installation of the Raspberry Pi OS Lite has Python 2 preinstalled.
 Check it on your Pi with: